fekerel/cbrn-to-fakeapi/GUIDE.md

   - Ranges: `min <= max`.
   - Array lengths consistent with counts or limits.
 - Mandatory: add schema-driven checks using `openapi.json` (see 5.1).

+### 5.2 Server-handled timestamp fields

+- Many request/response schemas include `createdAt` and `modifiedAt` (or similar timestamp fields).
+These fields are handled by the server and MUST NOT be supplied in request bodies constructed by tests or scenario services.
+- When building request payloads inside scenario services, do not set `createdAt` or `modifiedAt`.
+The server will populate them.
+Tests should not assert that these fields are present in the request payload — assert only on the response where appropriate.
+- In assertions, you may check that `createdAt`/`modifiedAt` exist in responses (and that they are valid ISO timestamps) but avoid strict equality comparisons with client-side times.
+Prefer format/parse checks or relative checks (e.g., `createdAt` is recent) rather than exact matches.
+- If an endpoint's schema documents server-managed timestamp fields as `readOnly` in `openapi.json`, use that as the canonical source: do not include `readOnly` properties in request bodies.

 ### 5.1) Schema-driven assertions (mandatory)
 Use `openapi.json` as the source of truth for response shapes and constraints.
 Your tests must assert key schema elements, not just that `data` is an object.
 Aim for concise but meaningful coverage: